Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

 ## Hello World

 ### *Hello world*
-In python we can print a string literal using print function. python string values should be enclosed by a double or single quote.
+In Python we can print a string literal using print function.
+Python string values should be enclosed in a double or single quote.
 ~~~~
 print("Hello World") # Hello World
 print('Hello World") # Hello World